 - A step-wise and flexible approach.
 The reference level agreed between Guyana and Norway allows for continuous improvement over time, including the addition of degradation (as the MRV system is developed) as well as an adjustment in the reference level approach consistent with UNFCCC decisions. - High degree of transparency.
 Annual reporting on performance indicators and MRV progress is made available online, along with the independent assessments or verification reports.
-To date, Guyana has completed forest area change assessments for 1990-2000; 2001-2005; 2006 to September 2009 (Benchmark); 1 October 2009 to 30 September 2010 (Year 1); 1 October 2010 to 31 December 2011 (Year 2), and January 1-December 31 2012 (Year 3).
+To date, Guyana has completed forest area change assessments for 4 annual periods, along with a significant block of historic years.
+The periods covered are: 1990-2000; 2001-2005; 2006 to September 2009 (Benchmark); 1 October 2009 to 30 September 2010 (Year 1); and 1 October 2010 to 31 December 2011 (Year 2).
 Over the years, there have been improvements in technologies used for conducting the forest area change assessment.
-One such improvement has been in the use of high level 5 metre resolution imagery-previously, Landsat 30m resolution imagery was used to map and measure forest area change for
+One such improvement has been in the use of high level 5 metre resolution imagery-previously, Landsat 30m resolution imagery was used to map and measure forest area change for Guyana.

-Guyana.
 The improved resolution enabled better identification of change boundaries, drivers of change and areas of forest degradation.
 In particular, it was revealed that the mapping of forest degradation is more precise when using high resolution imagery rather than medium-resolution imagery.